 It’s probably time I address the elephant in the room regarding the KEF Extreme THX in-wall speakers.
 They’re undoubtedly expensive.

-- Are you in a 8+ seat dedicated home theater, or a big open concept living space?
+- Are you in an 8+ seat dedicated home theater or a big open-concept living space?

 - Do you want a speaker that offers audiophile performance but blends into your decor?